 XCMG focuses on mining machinery, excavators, road machinery, loaders, piling machinery, concrete machinery, and hoisting machinery.

-Like XCMG, Sany is based in China and has a global reach, with $14.42 billion in sales in 2021.
+Like XCMG, Sany is based in China and has a global reach, with $11.04 billion in revenue in 2022.
 Founded in 1989, it has operations in places as diverse as Germany, India, the United States, and Latin America.

 Types of Equipment

-Zoomlion, founded in 1992 and also based in China, sold $9.45 billion worth of equipment in 2020.
-It has subsidiaries in East Asia, Southeast Asia, and Europe, and industrial parks in Belarus, Brazil, Germany, India, and Italy.
-Its current focus is to integrate the manufacture of engineering machinery, agricultural machinery, and financial services.
+Zoomlion, founded in 1992 and also based in China, reached a revenue of $6.58 billion in 2023.
+Focusing on solutions for construction, agriculture and infrastructure development, it has subsidiaries in East Asia, Southeast Asia, and Europe, and industrial parks in Belarus, Brazil, Germany, India, and Italy.

 Types of Equipment